Free energy calculation

 System creation and settings

-Let us define the simulation block and randomly add atoms by adding the following lines to input.lammps:
+Let us define the simulation block and randomly add atoms by adding the following lines into input.lammps:

 region myreg block -25 25 -5 5 -25 25